-The Kindergarten Literacy program is designed to help the children realize that they are readers and writers.
+The Kindergarten Literacy program is designed to help children realize that they are readers and writers.
 The focus is to instill a love for fine literature.
-The children are involved in reading instruction which is literature based with an emphasis on phonics and phonemic awareness.
+Students are involved in reading instruction which is literature based with an emphasis on phonics and phonemic awareness.
 Beginning with familiar nursery rhymes, stories, poems, and songs, the children are immersed in a print-rich environment.
 They participate in independent reading and writing activities, lively unison readings, and creative writing.
 Small and whole group instruction includes phonics, decoding skills, and penmanship.
-The children are introduced to prominent authors of children's literature.
+Children are introduced to prominent authors of children's literature.
 They read a variety of books by each author.

-The D'Nealian method is used for handwriting instruction, focusing on consistent size, form, slant and spacing.
+D'Nealian style script is used for handwriting instruction, focusing on consistent size, form, slant, and spacing.
 The students participate in daily journal writing.
 As their writing skills develop, they begin to write complete sentences.